rroehl/EC2StartStopInstances/README.md

 The "stopstartEC2" CloudFormation script will require:
     a.)
 An S3 bucket must be created and the Zip Java class file is stored there. b.)
 Rights to create IAM roles and policies, and the Lambda function.
-The "schedulerulestartstopEC2" CloudFromation script will require:
+The "schedulerulestartstopEC2" CloudFormation script will require:
     a.)
 An SNS topic with an associated email address to receive notifications. b.)
 The "stopstartEC2" CloudFormation script needs to have been executed successfully. c.)
 An EC2 instance with a tag named "LambdaStartStopControl" set to "true".

 ### Installing

-Ensure that the Java class zip files is in the S3 bucket and then run the "stopstartEC2" CloudForamtion script via console or AWS CLI.
+Ensure that the Java class zip files is in the S3 bucket and then run the "stopstartEC2" CloudFormation script via console or AWS CLI.
 It will prompt for:

     a.)
 IAM role name that will be created amd used by the Lambda function - The CloudFormation created IAM role allows Lambda fn to start and stop instances and send notifications to SNS.
 It will be created. b.)
 Lambda function name - The name of the Lambda function.